simdjson/simdjson/doc/basics.md

 1. Provide a [**template specialization** for member functions](https://en.cppreference.com/w/cpp/language/template_specialization#Members_of_specializations)
    1. Specialize `simdjson::ondemand::document::get` for the whole document
    2. Specialize `simdjson::ondemand::value::get` for each value
-2. Using `tag_invoke` *(the recommended way)*
+2. Using `tag_invoke` *(the recommended way if your system supports C++20 or better)*

 ##### Differences between the two

 1. Your compiler needs to support C++20 for `tag_invoke`.
 2. The first way limits you to know your type fully, but in the `tag_invoke` way, you can use C++20 concepts and template meta programming as well.
-3. Another different between the two ways is that in `tag_invoke` way you may or may not mark your deserialization function (`tag_invoke` itself) as `noexcept`, but in the
+3. Another difference between the two ways is that in `tag_invoke` way you may or may not mark your deserialization function (`tag_invoke` itself) as `noexcept`, but in the
-   *template specialization* way (the first way) you HAVE TO mark your specialization as `noexcept` which means there are a lot of time you would need to simply lie to the compiler that your function does not throw any exception all the while it potentially can (for example any type like `std::stirng`, `std::vector`, etc. that has an allocator can potentially throw exceptions).
+   *template specialization* way (the first way) you HAVE TO mark your specialization as `noexcept` which means that you may need to catch exceptions so that your function does not throw any exception all the while it potentially can (for example any type like `std::string`, `std::vector`, etc. that has an allocator can potentially throw exceptions).
 4. Another difference is that the `tag_invoke` way can work on both `document` and `value` but in the first way you have to provide 2 distinct specializations.
 5. If you by mistake use both way with each other, the *specialization way* will be used silently due to backward-compatibility.